-I am eager to contribute my research skills, new media competencies and independent work ethic, which I have demonstrated in past roles in peace and security, journalism and public speaking.
+My research interests include misinformation, media regulation and online civil society.
+I am always eager to contribute my research skills, new media competencies and independent work ethic, which I have demonstrated in past roles in peace and security, journalism and public speaking.

 Have an invitation, project or idea you’d like to share?
 You can find me on the following platforms:

-As a Communications and Research Assistant at the International Centre for Counter-Terrorism – The Hague (ICCT), I take a data-driven approach to communicating our work, develop multimedia content such as data visualisations and interactive narratives, and support the editorial processes behind the ICCT journal’s top-tier scholarship.
-An example of my work is Flashpoints: an Interactive Game on Counter-Terrorism, which is the first of its kind in the field.
+As Communications Officer of the International Centre for Counter-Terrorism – The Hague (ICCT), I take a data-driven approach to communicating our work, develop multimedia content such as data visualisations and interactive narratives, and support the editorial processes behind the ICCT journal’s top-tier scholarship.
+An example of my work is Flashpoints: an Interactive Game on Counter-Terrorism, a first-of-its-kind educational game in the field of counter-terrorism.

-Building on this interest, I created and maintain the POFMA’ed Dataset, a dataset of every electronic communication subject to Singapore’s fake news legislation.
+Building on this interest, I created and maintain the POFMA’ed Dataset, a dataset of every electronic communication subject to Singapore’s law against ‘fake news’.
 The dataset aims to be a resource for academics, journalists and the general public.
 Read this Explainer Infographic for an overview of the law and its uses.

-Peace and Security: As the Project Monitoring and Evaluation Intern at the Global Partnership for the Prevention of Armed Conflict (GPPAC), I contributed to the Network Team in the writing of grant proposals and reports for donors, conducting research and desk reviews, and database entry; supporting the work of the over 200 civil society organisations that comprise GPPAC.
+Peace and Security: Beyond my work with ICCT, I served as a Project Monitoring and Evaluation Intern at the Global Partnership for the Prevention of Armed Conflict (GPPAC), where I contributed to the Network Team by writing grant proposals and reports for donors, and conducting research and desk reviews; supporting the work of the over 200 civil society organisations that comprise GPPAC.

 Media: As a journalist in Singapore, I created media content and contributed to the social media presence of Yahoo Singapore.
 Prior to that, I completed my Diploma in filmmaking and journalism, with a focus on content for digital audiences.
 Examples of content I have created can be found here.